ansyblenetwork/sdg/_posts/2020-11-26-a-discussion-regarding.md

 #### What is the value of learning species counterpoint, then?

 It is not entirely clear to me at the moment.
 It seems strange to me that counterpoint pedagogy should be dominated by such an outdated style.
 Why not write a pedagogical tool in the style of Bach?
-I am unqualified to answer at the moment.
+Again, I am unqualified to answer at the moment.